-Most notaries mainly worry about their job and making sure everything is accurate and professionally done.
+Most notaries mainly worry about their job and making sure everything is accurate and professionally done, while minimizing mistakes.

 Unfortunately, some notaries don’t seem to realize that they hold a public position, and when they do something stupid, it tends to hit the news.
 Remember that, because your reputation is on the line, both on the job, and even when you aren’t doing a signing.

 We’re not naming names here, but here are your top five blundering notaries of 2017.

 #5 – We have a tie here, and they are both from Louisiana.
 And both were notaries who owned title companies, and both were arrested for selling fake drivers licenses.